microsoft/azure-shortcuts-for-java/README.md

 # azure-shortcuts-for-java
-A radically simplified API for Azure in Java, following a variant of fluent interface with the builder design pattern.
+The goal of this project is to provide a radically simplified API for Azure in Java, following a variant of fluent interface with the builder design pattern.

 *Note: this is currently an experimental labs project/work in progress*